Machine Learning Tutorial

 In supervised learning, the goal is to map input data to output data.
 Supervised learning is based on supervision, and it is similar to when a student learns under the guidance of a teacher.

-The example of supervised learning is spam filtering.
+The example of supervised learning is spam filtering, prediction of house prices, etc.

 Supervised learning can be classified further in two categories of algorithms: